jeffxsq/vc-demo-web/README.md

 # Verifiable Credential Demo Web

-A simple web application built with Node.js, Express, and Terminal 3 libraries to simulate the issuance, selective disclosure, and verification of verifiable credentials (VCs).
+A simple web application built with Node.js, Express, and mock data to simulate the issuance, selective disclosure, and verification of verifiable credentials (VCs).

 ## Overview